TOP 3 GIFTS OR PURCHASES FOR A NEW BOATER

 - Good lighting - needed whether we are on deck or in the cabin.

-When you are on your boat at night, it is crucial to have the right type of lighting.
+When you are on your boat at night, it is crucial to have the right lighting type.
 If you are staying out on the water past dark or are planning on sleeping overnight on the boat, your lighting options are essential.
-When coming back to your mooring or dock at night, you need to have a good spotlight to see the other boats and your mooring or slip.
-If you are walking around on deck, you need to have lighting to be able to see all of the obstacles that may trip you up.
+When returning to your mooring or dock at night, you need to have a good spotlight to see the other boats and your mooring or slip.
+If you are walking around on deck, you need to have lighting to see all of the obstacles that may trip you up.
 It is also essential to have the right lighting in the cabin.
 You want the lights to be bright enough to see what you are doing or find what you are looking for without feeling around in the dark.

 LED lighting is the most efficient.
 Having the lights be rechargeable by Solar is also a nice feature.
 Having the lights installed where you need them is vital.
 If this is not possible, then having a portable light is essential.
-Another nice feature is to have a cockpit light that comes on at dusk, so when you come back to your boat in the dark, it will be easier to tell which vessel is yours.
+Another nice feature is to have a cockpit light that comes on at dusk, so when you come back to your boat in the dark, it will be easier to tell which vessel is yours and make it easier and safer to board your boat.

 Check out some good lighting options here.